-- 3. Inception of Retention Period: - a.
+3. Inception of Retention Period:

+- a.
 For rental projects, the date of project completion will be considered the inception of the fifteen- (15) year retention period.
 The date of project completion is the later of: 1) the date the project reports an 85% occupancy rate, 2) the date when construction or rehabilitation is complete, or 3) the date of the final disbursement of AHP subsidy. - b.
-For owner-occupied projects, the inception of the five- (5) year retention period will begin on the retention agreement execution date. - i.
-For AHP-assisted units involving homebuyer acquisitions, the retention agreement execution date must correspond to the closing/ settlement date set forth on the final closing disclosure for that unit. - ii.
-For AHP-assisted units that do not involve homebuyer acquisition and consist of rehabilitation only, the retention agreement execution date should correspond to the date upon which all rehabilitation work for that unit was completed.
+For owner-occupied projectsunits subject to a retention agreement, the inception of the five- (5) year retention period will begin on the retention agreement execution date-

+- c.b.For AHP assisted units involving homebuyer acquisitions, the retention agreement execution date, which must correspond to the closing/ settlement date set forth on the final closing disclosure for that unit. - i.
+For AHP assisted units that do not involve homebuyer acquisition and consist of rehabilitation only, the retention agreement execution date should correspond to the date upon which all rehabilitation work for that unit was completed.